maxlath/wikibase-dump-filter/README.md

   Options:

     -h, --help                   output usage information

     -V, --version                output the version number

     -c, --claim <claim>          Specify the claim the entity should have to pass the filter.
                                  Example: to keep only entities of humans: `wikidata-filter -c P31:Q5`

     -o, --omit <attributes>      Specify the entities attributes to omit among wikidata entities attributes: type, labels, descriptions, aliases, claims, sitelinks.
                                  Example: to keep only labels and descriptions: `wikidata-filter -o aliases,claims,sitelink`

     -k, --keep <attributes>      The inverse of omit: specify the attributes to keep.
                                  Example: to keep only labels and descriptions: `wikidata-filter -k labels,descriptions`

+    -t, --type <type>            Specify which entity type should be kept: item, property or both.
+                                 Defaults to item.

+    -l, --languages <languages>  Specify for which languages labels, descriptions and aliases should be kept.

+    -s, --simplified             Flag to simplify claims values.
+                                 Defaults to false.
 ```